 Throughout this document, we refer to the "curation" of tenants.
-What we mean by that is the selection of new tenants, organization of new and existing tenants' physical placement in the Market, nurturing of tenants' aspirations, and management of their leaseholds - all to the vision and goals of the Master Plan, consistent with the PDA's current work and Leasing Guidelines, which state, "The PDA supports continued operation of businesses to maintain authenticity and traditions while also making the most of opportunities to improve tenant mix and customer choices when space becomes available."
-1. PACIFIC NORTHWEST FOOD LIFE TO REATTRACT LOCALS AND REENERGIZE THE MARKET'S FARM PROGRAM
+What we mean by that is the selection of new tenants, organization of new and existing tenants' physical placement in the Market, nurturing of tenants' aspirations, and management of their leaseholds - all in support of the vision and goals of the Master Plan, consistent with the PDA's current work and Leasing Guidelines, which state, "The PDA supports continued operation of businesses to maintain authenticity and traditions while also making the most of opportunities to improve tenant mix and customer choices when space becomes available."